A mission to improve patient access: Tanner Pharma Group

 The business has four main divisions.
 TannerGAP and TannerMAP offer access programs; TannerLAC assists partners with licensing, acquisition, and commercialization of medical products; and TannerCTS offers clinical trial solutions.

-Tanner Pharma Group president Steve Scalia explains more about Tanner’s mission, what growth has been like, the impact of Covid-19 on operations, and what makes Tanner unique in the realm of pharma services.
+Tanner Pharma Group president Steve Scalia explains more about Tanner’s mission, what growth has been like and what makes Tanner unique in the realm of pharma services.

 How would you best describe Tanner Pharma Group?